ArhaanTheCoder/Arhaans-Python-Codes-Turtle/README.md

-# Arhaan's Python Tutorials 🐍
+# Arhaan's Python Turtle Tutorials 🐢🐍

-Welcome!
-Here you’ll find beginner-friendly Python tutorials for IDLE, VS Code, Turtle Graphics, loops, input/output, and more!
+Learn Python Turtle with beginner-friendly examples for IDLE, VS Code, and more!
+Draw shapes, patterns, and have fun while coding.

 ---

 ## ☕ Support Me
-If you enjoy these tutorials, you can support me here:
+If you like these Turtle tutorials, you can support me here:
 [Buy Me a Coffee](https://www.buymeacoffee.com/ArhaanTheCoder)

 ---